samyarmodabber/lecturenotes-neurocomputing/neurocomputing/_build/html/_sources/4-neurocomputing/5-Hebbian.md

 \Delta w_{ij} &= \eta \, (r_i-\theta_i) \, (r_j-\theta_j)\\
 \end{aligned}$$

-where $\theta_i$ and $\theta_j$ are estimates of the expectation of the pre- and post-synaptic activities, for example though a moving average:
+where $\theta_i$ and $\theta_j$ are estimates of the expectation of the pre- and post-synaptic activities, for example through a moving average:

 $$\begin{aligned}
   \theta_i & = \alpha \, \theta_i + (1 - \alpha) \, r_i \\